holepunchto/pear-docs/reference/bare/nodejs-compatibility-with-bare.md

 ```
 ## Consuming dependencies that use core Node.js modules

-If your project depends on a module that uses a core [Node.js](https://nodejs.org/en/download) module, use NPM aliases to consume the Bare version of the module.
+If your project depends on a module that uses a core [Node.js](https://nodejs.org/en/download) module, use [NPM aliases](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-npm-aliases) or [import maps](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-import-maps)  to consume the Bare version of the module.

+### Consuming dependencies using NPM Aliases

 NPM aliasing is a feature that allows developers to define custom names, or aliases, for their dependencies.
 This enables them to use a more intuitive or project-specific naming convention instead of relying on the package’s official name.